japinol7/the-codemaster/README.md

           In the future, they will trigger some cool stuff.
 	> NPCs:
 	    > Bats:
 	        > They bite your head/neck whenever you are too close to them.
 	        > There are four types of bats:
 	            > Blue bats: They deal basic damage.
 	            > Lilac bats: They deal medium damage
 	            > Red bats: They deal a good deal of damage.
     	        > Black bats: They deal great damage.
 	    > Demons:
 	        > Beware, they have weapons, can cast spells and have some resistance to magic.
 	    > Dragons:
 	        > Beware, they have magic weapons
 	          and some resistance to magic.
 	        > Beware, the dragons land is very dangerous.
 	    > Ghosts:
 	        > Cannot be killed/hit with normal weapons.
 	          Only Dark magic spells can damage them, i.e, Vortex of Doom and Doom Bolts.
 	    > Mages:
 	        > Beware, they have magic weapons and some resistance to magic.
 	    > Pokoyos.
+	    > Pumpkin zombies:
+	        > Beware, they have magic weapons
+	          and have some small resistance to magic.
+	    > Pumpkin heads (zombies):
+	        > Beware, they have magic weapons
+	          and have some small resistance to magic.
 	    > Robots:
 	        > Beware, they have weapons.
 	    > Samurais:
 	        > Beware, they have weapons, magic weapons and have some small resistance to magic.
 	    > Skulls.
 	    > Snakes:
 	        > They bite you whenever you are too close to them.
 	        > Their body also gives you damage but much less than their head.
 	        > You can hit only their head.
 So do not waste bullets on their body.
 	    > Terminator Eyes:
 	        > Beware, they have weapons.
 	    > Tethloriens: